mvlahovi/Home-Weather-Station/README.md

 * **Marinko Vlahovic** <mlahovi1@gmail.com>

 ## Notes
 The project is still valid and in use.
-Several people around the world have implemented it successfuly and I thank those who had send me some greetings and photos about their implementation.
+All updates and improvements in the future will be on github.